 Updated on 9/2/21

-What Is the DA2PP Vaccine?
+What Is the DA2PP Vaccine for Dogs?

 DA2PP is a core vaccine, meaning it is essential for protecting your dog from highly contagious diseases.
 This vaccine’s acronym comes from the diseases it prevents: canine distemper (D), adenovirus type 1 and 2 (A2), parainfluenza (P), and parvovirus (P).
-We highly recommend vaccinating your dog with DA2PP in order to prevent the severe symptoms from the following diseases:
+We highly recommend vaccinating your dog with DA2PP in order to prevent the severe symptoms caused by the following diseases:

 Canine distemper

-Adenovirus type 1 and 2
+Adenovirus Types 1 and 2

 Parainfluenza

-Parvovirus
+Parvovirus (Parvo)

 When Do Dogs Typically Receive the DA2PP Vaccine?